 - Pat the brush on a paper towel or soft towel to remove excess water.
 Never rub or press firmly.

 - Set the brush bristles up in a glass to allow the brush to dry.
 Don’t lay the brush flat or lean it against something or the bristles may dry in the wrong shape which will interfere with how your makeup is applied.

 - Let the makeup brushes dry completely before you use them again.

-I find that this method of cleaning my makeup brushes works best for all different types of makeup brushes whether they are the expensive ones or the ones from the dollar stores.
+I find that these methods of cleaning my makeup brushes work best for all different types of makeup brushes whether they are the expensive ones or the ones from the dollar stores.
 Use care not to get the handle of your makeup brushes wet as that can have an effect on how long the makeup brush lasts.
 Also, be certain to be gentle when washing your makeup brushes.
 Washing them too vigorously can cause the bristles of your makeup brush to fall out.